Anthony Grabiner, Baron Grabiner: Career

+Grabiner is a commercial lawyer with a focus on commercial disputes in areas such as banking and finance, energy, oil and gas, civil fraud, competition and merger investigations, and shareholder disputes.
+He also sits as an arbitrator in domestic and international commercial arbitrations.

 From 1976 to 1981, Grabiner was Standing Junior Counsel to the Department of Trade and the Export Credits Guarantee Department and Junior Counsel to the Crown from 1978 to 1981.
-Made a Queen's Counsel in 1981, he became a Bencher in 1989, and a Recorder of the Crown Court between 1990 and 1999.
-Grabiner has been a Deputy High Court Judge since 1994.
+Made a Queen's Counsel in 1981, he became a Bencher of Lincoln's Inn in 1989, and a Recorder of the Crown Court between 1990 and 1999.
+Grabiner served as a Deputy High Court Judge from 1994 to 2004.

+Grabiner has acted for a wide range of clients such as state institutions, international banks and corporations.
+Clients have included the Bank of England, HM Treasury, Terra Firma, Apple Computer INC., News Corporation, Cable and Wireless PLC, JP Morgan Chase, the Society of Lloyd's and Carlton Communications Plc.

-Grabiner was non-executive chairman of Arcadia Group from October 2002 to December 2015, of which his first cousin, Ian Grabiner has been chief executive officer (CEO) since October 2009, and chief operating officer (COO) since 2002.
+Grabiner was non-executive chairman of Taveta Investments Ltd, the holding company of Arcadia Group from 2002 to December 2015.
 He was a non-executive director of Next plc in 2002, and a member of the Bank of England Financial Services Law Committee from 2002 to 2005.

-In the week ending 15 October 2010, Lord Grabiner represented Liverpool Football Club in the London High Court and won two cases against the then current owners of Liverpool Football Club.
-Lord Grabiner's service to Liverpool Football Club has been noted by international news organisations.
+In October 2010, Grabiner represented Liverpool Football Club in the London High Court and won two cases against its then owners.

 In July 2011, Grabiner was appointed by News Corporation as chairman of the management and standards committee established by the company in the wake of the News International phone hacking scandal.
 It was subsequently reported in The Lawyer magazine that Grabiner would be receiving a fee of £3,000 an hour for his advice to News Corporation.